Closing Line Value in Soccer — Why It’s Harder Than You Think

 • Low-scoring variance increases short-term volatility even with positive CLV.

-• Closing odds: The final price at kickoff after the market movement.
+The final market price at kickoff after all movement and adjustment.

 Opening Odds 2.20